 To be notified when future workshops are scheduled, sign up for the Project TIER newsletter or follow @Project_TIER on Twitter.
-We will resume in-person workshops as the COVID-19 pandemic permits.

 Online via Zoom